ashermancinelli/algorithm-testbed/doc/lc-valid-sudoku.md

 end subroutine isgood
 ```

-Now moving on to the Fortran implementation that uses MPI.
+Now we move on to the MPI-distributed Fortran implementation.

 ## Fortran & MPI